health insurance homeopathy

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Homeopathy as a health insurance benefit: Understanding the current situation
+Homeopathy as a health insurance benefit: understanding the current situation

 Statutory health insurance (GKV) and homeopathy: What is covered?